Capt. Jeffri Durrance’s Weekly Fishing Report

 Capt.
 Rick Grassett’s Weekly Fishing Report

-Fishing mangrove shorelines for catch and release reds and snook in backcountry areas should also be a good option.
-You may find juvenile tarpon in creeks, canals or around dock lights this time of year.
+Fishing shallow flats for catch and release reds and snook should be a good option now.
+Fishing deep grass flats of Sarasota Bay is a good choice for action with a variety of species including trout, pompano, blues and Spanish mackerel.
 Our natural resources are under constant pressure from red tides fueled by industrial, agricultural and residential runoff, freezes, increasing fishing pressure and habitat loss and degradation, please limit your kill, don’t kill your limit!

 Capt.
 Rick Grassett’s Weekly Fishing Report

-Fishing has been steadily improving in Sarasota Bay.
-With plentiful baitfish, I’m hoping for a strong fall season both in the bay and the coastal gulf.
-You may find tarpon in inside areas of Charlotte Harbor and Tampa Bay and juvenile tarpon in creeks and canals this time of year.
-Fishing mangrove shorelines for catch and release reds and snook may also be a good option.
+Fishing shallow flats for catch and release reds and snook should be a good option now.
+Fishing deep grass flats of Sarasota Bay is a good choice for action with a variety of species including trout, pompano, blues and Spanish mackerel.
 Our natural resources are under constant pressure from red tides fueled by industrial, agricultural and residential runoff, freezes, increasing fishing pressure and habitat loss and degradation, please limit your kill, don’t kill your limit!

 Capt.
 Jeffri Durrance’s Weekly Fishing Report